 - Trust your gut!
 Go with the topic that you would most want to write; don't write about it just because your pushy aunt wants you to.

 This part seriously takes time, so it's best to start early if you can.
-Be sure to write down the key points that you want to include in your essay, and start writing your draft!
+Be sure to write down the key points that you want to include in your essay, keep note of your possible concerns, and let your ideas flow out.

 2. Let your first draft flow out, and don't be afraid to write, write, write!